Copyright (C) Unitary Foundation

 from mitiq.interface import convert_from_mitiq

-[docs]class MissingResultsError(Exception): pass
+[docs] class MissingResultsError(Exception): pass

-[docs]class ExperimentResults: """Class to store calibration experiment data, and provide helper methods for computing results based on it.""" def __init__( self, strategies: List[Strategy], problems: List[BenchmarkProblem] ) -> None: self.strategies = strategies self.problems = problems self.num_strategies = len(strategies) self.num_problems = len(problems) self.reset_data()
+[docs] class ExperimentResults: """Class to store calibration experiment data, and provide helper methods for computing results based on it.""" def __init__( self, strategies: list[Strategy], problems: list[BenchmarkProblem] ) -> None: self.strategies = strategies self.problems = problems self.num_strategies = len(strategies) self.num_problems = len(problems) self.reset_data()

 [docs] def add_result( self, strategy: Strategy, problem: BenchmarkProblem, *, ideal_val: float, noisy_val: float, mitigated_val: float, ) -> None: """Add a single result from a (Strategy, BenchmarkProblem) pair and store the results.""" self.mitigated[strategy.id, problem.id] = mitigated_val self.noisy[strategy.id, problem.id] = noisy_val self.ideal[strategy.id, problem.id] = ideal_val